Proxmox VE System Requirements: Minimum & Recommended Hardware (2026)

 Can I run Proxmox on an Intel N100 mini PC?

-Technically yes, but it’s a poor fit.
+Technically yes, but it’s a poor fit for VMs.
 The N100 has only 4 cores and most mini PCs max out at 16 GB RAM.
-Proxmox VMs need dedicated RAM allocations, so you’ll run out fast.
-Use Docker directly on an N100 instead — see our Intel N100 guide.
-If you insist on Proxmox, stick to LXC containers only.
+Proxmox VMs need dedicated RAM allocations, so you’ll run out after 3-4 lightweight VMs.
+The Intel N305 (8 cores, 15W) is a much better choice for a low-power Proxmox node — it supports CPU pinning and handles 5-8 VMs.
+If you only need containers, use Docker directly on an N100 instead — see our Intel N100 guide.

 Do I need ECC RAM for Proxmox?

 Not strictly.
 Proxmox runs fine on consumer non-ECC RAM.
 But if you’re using ZFS (which you should for data integrity), ECC is strongly recommended.
 A single bit flip in RAM can corrupt ZFS metadata, and without ECC there’s no detection.
 For a homelab with replaceable data, non-ECC is acceptable.
-For important data, get ECC.
+For important data (family photos, documents, financial records on ZFS), get ECC.
+AMD AM5 boards often support ECC with Ryzen CPUs — check your specific board.

 Should I use Proxmox or just run Docker directly?